Carlos Santana Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.26).
+- The Cardinals' 4.32 team ERA ranks 18th among all league pitching staffs.

-- Cardinals pitchers combine to give up 58 home runs (one per game), the ninth-fewest in the league.
+- Cardinals pitchers combine to give up the ninth-fewest home runs in baseball (60 total, one per game).

-- Flaherty gets the start for the Cardinals, his 12th of the season.
-He is 3-4 with a 4.81 ERA and 58 strikeouts in 58 2/3 innings pitched.
+- Montgomery makes the start for the Cardinals, his 12th of the season.
+He is 2-6 with a 4.48 ERA and 55 strikeouts in 60 1/3 innings pitched.

-- The right-hander's last time out was on Saturday against the Cleveland Guardians, when he threw seven innings, surrendering one earned run while giving up seven hits.
+- In his most recent time out on Sunday, the lefty threw five innings against the Cleveland Guardians, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.